WHAT DO I NEED TO KNOW to Vote?

 Reapportionment as required by the U.S. Constitution every 10 years may have changed boundary lines in your Congressional and/or Legislative district and possibly the location of your polling place.

-If you need a registration form, absentee request form, or have difficulty seeing or marking a ballot you will find these topics on our voter information page.
-Contact your County Clerk’s office or my office if you need additional information or with suggestions that may assist other voters.
+If you need a registration form, absentee request form, or have difficulty seeing or marking a ballot you will find these topics on this voter information page.
+Contact your County Clerk's office if you need additional information or with suggestions that may assist other voters.